lutfihadiCEX/RAG_document_QA/README.md

 This project demonstrates a complete RAG pipeline that allows users to:

-*Upload documents (PDF, TXT, DOCX)
+- Upload documents (PDF, TXT, DOCX)

-*Ask natural language questions about the content
+- Ask natural language questions about the content

-*Get accurate answers with source citations
+- Get accurate answers with source citations

-*Run everything locally with no cloud costs
+- Run everything locally with no cloud costs

 Key Features:

--Local LLM execution (Llama 3.2, Mistral, Phi-3)
+- Local LLM execution (Llama 3.2, Mistral, Phi-3)

--Vector similarity search with FAISS
+- Vector similarity search with FAISS

--Document chunking with context preservation
+- Document chunking with context preservation

--Source citation and transparency
+- Source citation and transparency

--Web UI with Streamlit
+- Web UI with Streamlit